mauserzjeh/iwi/README.md

     log.Fatal(err)
 }

-// iwiFile holds the data of the .iwi file (header, info, data)
+// iwiFile holds the data of the .iwi file header := iwiFile.Header // access information about the header info := iwiFile.Info // access information about the file data := iwiFile.Data // access the image data that was read in (only the highest mip)
 ```

 The library exposes various constants to check for version and format